chromaui/chromatic-docs/promotion-eligibility.md

 # Promotion code eligibility

-Chromatic's promotional signup credit is for new customers only.
+We're thrilled to welcome new customers to Chromatic with a signup credit.
+Check if you're eligible using the criteria below.

+#### Criteria

-- A new customer is defined as an "organization" account having signed up within the last 7 days.
+- You're a new customer.
+That means you've signed up within the last 7 days.
-- An "organization" account is an account that includes multiple individual accounts; for example a GitHub Organization, Bitbucket Group, or GitLab Team.
+- Your account is for an "organization" you belong to with other teammates not your personal account.
+For example, a GitHub Organization, Bitbucket Group, or GitLab Team.

 <div class="aside">

 If you have an email/password account, it must be associated with a team that has multiple [collaborators](collaborators) within it.
-Promo codes for email/password accounts will be honored at our discretion.
+Promotion codes for email/password accounts will be honored at our discretion.

 </div>

-### Not applicable for
+#### Not applicable

 - Individual user accounts (for example, your personal GitHub account)
 - Accounts that already have existing discounts or promotions applied
 - Existing customers that already use Chromatic in other parts of their organization

-### Expiry
+#### Expiration date

-Expires in 1 year after application or when the signup credit is exhausted, whichever comes first.
+The promotion code for new customers will expire 1 year after being applied or when the signup credit is exhausted, whichever comes first.

 ## How to redeem your promo code